-In accordance with Standing Orders, the Board will establish a Remuneration and Succession Planning Committee, with clearly defined terms of reference, specifying which posts fall within its area of responsibility, its composition, and the arrangements for reporting.
+In accordance with Standing Orders, the Board will establish a Remuneration Committee is established as a sub-committee of the Staff Governance Committee and through the Staff Governance Committee, required to provide assurance that systems and procedures are in place to manage the issues set out in MEL (1993)114 so that the overarching staff governance responsibilities can be discharged.
+The Remuneration Committee, with clearly defined terms of reference, specifying which posts fall within its area of responsibility, its composition, and the arrangements for reporting.